-St. Therese students and staff attend Mass each week on Wednesday and Friday morning at 8:15 a.m.
+St. Therese students and staff attend Mass every morning at 8:00 AM.
 Parents are invited and encouraged to attend.
 In addition, Catechesis (K-5th Grade) and Theology (6th-8th grade) is a core subject taught at all grade levels.
 Additional liturgical and non-liturgical events occur on a prescheduled basis, some of which are: Feast of St. Therese, Advent and Lent activities, Our Lady of Guadalupe, Las Posadas, rosaries, adoration, guided meditations, seasonal celebrations and service to the community.